skirsdeda/django-reactjs-boilerplate/README.md

 You might wonder why I am using a component `App1` and another one `App1Container`.
 This will make more sense a bit later.
-We will be using something called `Redux` to manage our app's state and you will see that Redux required quite a lot of boilerplate to be wrapped around your app.
+We will be using something called `Redux` to manage our app's state and you will see that Redux requires quite a lot of boilerplate to be wrapped around your app.
 To keep my files cleaner, I like to have one "boilerplate" file, which then imports the actual ReactJS component that I want to build.